Do you know your business?

 People’s religious or spiritual backgrounds influence the way one interprets quantum change.
 The study by Dr. William Miller and Janet C’de Baca interviewed people from a variety of religious backgrounds as well as those not affiliated with any religion and non-believers.
 About one third of the time, the person experiencing the quantum change prays when it happens.
 For some of these people, it was the first prayer they had offered in years or even ever at all.
 The single most common act that came before the quantum change was prayer.

 The most common people who experience quantum change are desperately unhappy for a significant period of time and see no way out through their own actions.
-Please watch this video by Judith Peterson, LMFT about using sacred images when we are in crisis:
+Please watch this video about Psych-K:

 “There are two kinds of people in this world; those that enter a room and turn the television set on, and those that enter a room and turn the television set off,” says the character Raymond Shaw in the movie, “The Manchurian Candidate.”